armendkadrija/ordary-api/technical_requirements.md

   - Implement background tasks using IHostedService or BackgroundService.

   ## Testing
-  - Write unit tests using xUnit, NUnit, or MSTest.
+  - Write unit tests using xUnit.
-  - Use Moq or NSubstitute for mocking dependencies.
+  - Use NSubstitute for mocking dependencies.
   - Implement integration tests for API endpoints.
+  - Use test containers for database integration tests with PostgreSQL.

   ## Security
   - Use Authentication and Authorization middleware.
   - Implement JWT authentication for stateless API authentication.
   - Use HTTPS and enforce SSL.
   - Implement proper CORS policies.

+  ## CI/CD and Deployment
+  - Use Docker for containerization of the application.
+  - Create multi-stage Dockerfile for optimized builds.
+  - Use GitHub Actions for CI/CD pipeline automation.
+  - Pipeline should include the following stages:
+    - Build: Restore dependencies and compile the application
+    - Test: Run unit tests and integration tests
+    - Deploy: Build Docker image and deploy to target environment
+  - Use Docker Compose for local development with PostgreSQL.
+  - Implement proper environment-specific configuration management.
+  - Use secrets management for sensitive configuration data.

   ## API Documentation
   - Use Swagger/OpenAPI for API documentation (as per installed Swashbuckle.AspNetCore package).